5 Reasons to Brush Your Baby’s Hair Regularly

 Simple Tips to Brush Your Baby’s Hair

 Your baby has a delicate scalp and that’s why you must brush his hair with care.
-If you are apprehensive of combing your baby’s hair, you can do well with these tips that explain how to brush a baby’s hair.
+If you are apprehensive about combing your baby’s hair, it will help to learn how to comb newborn hair.
+You can do well with these tips that explain how to brush a baby’s hair.

 • Soft bristle combs are an absolute must.
-Do not use any other adult combs, as it might irritate and may hurt your baby.
+Do not use any other adult combs, as they might irritate and may hurt your baby.

 • Ensure that the comb has wide teeth.
 This is beneficial when you need to detangle the hair.
 It allows you to do it without hurting the baby.